UWA's infrastructure is available to research institutions and industry

 NCRIS is a national network of world-class research infrastructure projects that support high-quality research that will drive greater innovation in the Australian research sector and the economy more broadly.
 NCRIS projects support strategically important infrastructure for national research priorities by providing facilities and support to enable Australian researchers to address key national and global challenges.

-UWA is a partner in ten of these national infrastructure projects, and leading one:
+UWA is a partner in twelve of these national infrastructure projects, and leading one:

 Astronomy Australia Ltd

 Astronomy Australia Ltd (AAL) supports a range of projects to ensure that Australian astronomers stay internationally competitive and have access to the best astronomical research infrastructure.